gramineproject/gramine/Documentation/devel/encfiles.rst

   <https://csrc.nist.gov/pubs/sp/800/108/r1/upd1/final>`__ construction, with
   the required PRF (Pseudorandom Function) instantiated by AES-128-CMAC.

+- Keys for node encryption (i.e., keys stored in the MHT nodes) are generated randomly using a cryptographically secure pseudo-random number generator (CSPRNG); for x86-64, this CSPRNG is the RDRAND instruction.

 - Initialization vectors (IVs) are always all-zeros.
 This is allowed because each node-encryption key is generated randomly and is never re-used.